-If Cumulus cloud is observed as distinct from lenticular and wave, then the atmosphere has become unstable and sailing positioning will be more in line with sea or tidal current.
+Laminar flow can still exist with no cloud.
+It has been known for two yachts sailing in the same direction some distance apart and on opposite tacks.
+They were therefore one on a rotor, the other in gradient wind.
+Wind strengths can vary depending on where one is in the system.
+This diagram can be reversed to apply South Easterly or Northerly at C Otway.
+As the day progresses and the land warms, the presence of cumulus cloud firstly on the peak indicates stability breaking down and unstable conditions developing.
+Instability changes sailing conditions as thermals provide turbulence and mixing.
+Sail settings alter to suit less twist and stronger breezes.
+Sailing positioning will be more in line with sea or tidal current.
 Bullets occur in hilly areas such as the Whitsundays, or locally as an example, Bass Strait Erith Island in strong North-Westerlies.
 Here the wind is obstructed and piles up more vertically due to wind momentum until gravity forces the wind to break somewhat like a wave.
 Think of water flowing in a channel against an obstruction to visualize.